MSC Melody accidents and incidents

 |29 June 2016||Ship Grounding|

-On June 29, 2016, the vessel partially sank while berthed in call port Goa India.
+(MS Qing) On June 29, 2016, due to flooding the vessel partially sank while berthed in homeport Goa India.
 The sinking accident was caused by harsh weather (heavy monsoon rains).
-Nobody was on ship at the time.
+Nobody was on ship at the time it sank (no crew or passengers) so no injuries were reported.
+According to local media sources, the liner had ~350 tons of diesel fuel and ~20,000 tons of seawater when settled on the seabed.

 As of May 2017, the ship was still partially sunk and grounded at its dock.